Ritesh001-Git/docker-cheat-sheet/README.md

 `docker container run -p [host-port]:[container-port] [image-name]` | map host port to container port | `docker container run -p 8080:80 nginx`
 `docker container run -v [volume-name]:[path] [image-name]` | mount volume into container | `docker container run -v my-volume:/data ubuntu`
 ### Manage Volumes
+Docker volumes provide persistent storage for containers.
+They are used to store data outside the container’s writable layer so that data is not lost when a container is stopped or removed.
+Volumes are commonly used for databases, logs, and shared data between containers.

 #### Display Volume Information